rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 - Error: Attempt to unpack any other unpackable type.
     - Note that unpacking this type is not supported.

+- Lint: When unnecessarily unpacking a collection that has zero items.
+    - Note that unpacking collections with no items is dead code.
+    - Suggest refactor: Remove the code.

+- Lint: When unnecessarily unpacking a collection that has one item.
+    - Suggest refactor: Pass the only value in the collection using the more explicit `.0`/`[0]` instead.

 - Lint: When directly unpacking arguments from an expression could be done instead of exhaustively using temporary variables that are not used elsewhere or accessing the elements/fields by hand.
     - Suggest refactor: Use unpacking instead.

 - Lint: When unnecessarily building a collection and unpacking that, e.g. passing `...(1, 2, 3)` instead of `1, 2, 3`.
     - Suggest refactor: Pass the arguments one by one instead of unpacking.

-- Lint: When unnecessarily unpacking a collection that has one item.
-    - Suggest refactor: Pass the only value in the collection using the more explicit `.0`/`[0]` instead.

 ## Guide/Documentation Changes